 Wedding bathroom baskets are a real life-saver and a crucial wedding detail that shouldn’t be overlooked.
 Read on for everything you need to know about bathroom baskets, plus a complete checklist of everything to include in them.

 Wedding Bathroom Basket Tips

-When putting together a wedding bathroom basket, it’s best to think of everything that could go wrong.
-Whether that’s an allergic reaction, ripped pantyhose, or a surprise visit from Aunt Flo.
-Prepare for the worst so you and your guests can enjoy a great night of celebrating.
+When putting together a wedding bathroom basket, it’s best to think of everything that could go wrong at the wedding (and we're talking about snafus, not major emergencies).
+Whether that’s a minor allergic reaction, ripped pantyhose, or a surprise visit from Aunt Flo, it's wise to just prepare for the worst so that you and your guests can enjoy a great night of celebrating.
 “Your guests don’t need you to go all out, but it’s nice to have some common household things in the event that an emergency pops up,” says Carlson.